Best Toyota Tundra Tires for 2026: Top 3 Picks

 How We Selected These Tires

-You need tires that match the Tundra’s load and duty cycle, so we focused on measurable strength and real-world durability first.
-We evaluated load index, ply/construction and tread depth to judge raw carrying capacity and longevity, and we looked at tread design and compound to assess traction on mixed surfaces.
+You need tires that match the Tundra’s load and duty cycle, so we focused on measurable strength and real-world usefulness first.
+We evaluated load index, ply or construction details and tread depth to judge carrying capacity and potential durability, then looked at tread design and compound positioning to assess traction on mixed surfaces.

 Overall Sentiment: Positive